nagvbt/nagvbt.github.io/blog/2011-09-03-mfcdailogbckcolor.md

 ---
-title: "MFC:Fill Background color of the Dialog"
-date: "2011-09-03"
-categories:
-  - "c-cpp-mfc-vcpp"
-tags:
+tags: ["MFC"]
-  - "MFC"
 ---

+# MFC:Fill Background color of the Dialog

 MFC Tip: To fill the Background color of the Dialog and get the background of the controls to look correct

 1. Handle the ON_WM_ERASEBKGND Message and write the following code